Domestic violence: HIV/AIDS

-The WHO has stated that women in abusive relations are at significantly higher risk of HIV/AIDS.
-WHO states that women in violent relationships have difficulty negotiating safer sex with their partners, are often forced to have sex, and find it difficult to ask for appropriate testing when they think they may be infected with HIV.
-A decade of cross-sectional research from Rwanda, Tanzania, South Africa, and India, has consistently found women who have experienced partner violence to be more likely to be infected with HIV.
-The WHO stated that:
+The W.H.O. has stated that women in abusive relations are at significantly higher risk of H.I.V./A.I.D.S.
+The W.H.O. states that women in violent relationships have difficulty negotiating safer sex with their partners, are often forced to have sex, and find it difficult to ask for appropriate testing when they think they may be infected with H.I.V.
+A decade of cross-sectional research from Rwanda, Tanzania, South Africa, and India, has consistently found women who have experienced partner violence to be more likely to be infected with H.I.V.
+The W.H.O. stated that:

-Same-sex relationships are similarly affected by the HIV/AIDS status in domestic violence.
-Research by Heintz and Melendez found that same-sex individuals may have difficulty breaching the topic of safe sex for reasons such as "decreased perception of control over sex, fear of violence, and unequal power distributions..."
-Of those who reported violence in the study, about 50% reported forced sexual experiences, of which only half reported the use of safe sex measures.
+Homosexual romantic relationships are similarly affected by the H.I.V./A.I.D.S. status in domestic violence.
+Research by Heintz and Melendez found that people in same-sex romantic relationships may have difficulty breaching the topic of safe sex for reasons such as "decreased perception of control over sex, fear of violence, and unequal power distributions..."
+Of those who reported violence in the study, about 50% reported forced sexual experiences, of which only half reported the use of safe-sex measures.
 Barriers to safer sex included fear of abuse, and deception in safe-sex practices.
-Heintz and Melendez's research ultimately concluded that sexual assault/abuse in same-sex relationships provides a major concern for HIV/AIDS infection as it decreases instances of safe-sex.
-Furthermore, these incidents create additional fear and stigma surrounding safe-sex conversations and knowing one's STD status.
+Heintz and Melendez's research ultimately concluded that sexual assault/abuse in same-sex romantic relationships provides a major concern for H.I.V./A.I.D.S. infection as it decreases instances of safe sex.
+Furthermore, these incidents create additional fear and stigma surrounding safe-sex conversations and knowing one's S.T.D. status.